Before Jeff Clark received an unexpected lung cancer diagnosis at age 42, he and his wife Kathy weren’t familiar with the disease.

 “The truth is, anyone with lungs can get lung cancer,” Jeff says.
 “Really everyone deserves a fighting chance.”

 Jeff received his diagnosis after flu-like symptoms, including a prolonged cough.
 He’d thought it was just a cold, but after his wife and a friend urged him, he went and got it checked out.
-In fall 2013, they learned Jeff had stage 4 lung cancer.
+In fall 2013, they learned Jeff had stage 4 lung cancer and he came to Wilmot Cancer Institute for care.

 Scans showed the cancer had spread to Jeff’s liver and, about a year after his initial diagnosis, he also dealt with metastasis spots on his brain.
 Genetic testing showed his lung cancer is ALK-positive, which means a problem with the anaplastic lymphoma kinase (ALK) gene.
 Luckily, treatments exist to specifically target this.